oddjones/GovvyUI/readme.md

 Liverpool.gov.uk makes use of icon font rendering and as such these templates need to be run from a web server in order to render correctly.

 The templates have been constructed expecting the site to run as a virtual host with its own uri.

+A demo site can be seen at [http://http://oddjones.github.io/GovvyUI/]